vinecopulib/pykde1d/README.md

 formats please refer to the Sphinx manual:

  * `pip install sphinx-rtd-theme`
- - `cd pykde1d/docs`
+ - `cd pyvinecopulib/docs`
  - `python3 serve_sphinx.py`

 ### License

-pykde1d is provided under an MIT license that can be found in the LICENSE file.
+pyvinecopulib is provided under an MIT license that can be found in the LICENSE file.
 By using, distributing, or contributing to this project, you agree to the terms and conditions of this license.